ajsquared/gnome-wallpaper-slideshow/README.md

 containing image files, the amount of time to display each image, the transition time, and an output filename and produces a slideshow XML file.

+## License ##

+gnome-wallpaper-slideshow is MIT licensed.
+See LICENSE.txt for details.